 A process of thinking about the experience in an effort to make sense of it, in the context of what is already known by the student and what they want to do next.
 In most cases the process of thinking will be guided by the instructor through, for example, questions or facilitated discussion.

 A process of assessment, including provision of feedback, in which students demonstrate the specific gains (e.g. knowledge, skills, values) anticipated from the experience.
-If the experience, for example, was focused on application of knowledge and skills, authentic assessment will allow students to meaningfully demonstrate that application.
+For example, if the experience was focused on application of knowledge and skills, authentic assessment will allow students to meaningfully demonstrate that application.
 Authentic assessment will resemble the direct experience intended to facilitate learning in: the assessment task, the physical and social context in which it takes place, and the assessment result or form (Gulikers, Bastiaens, & Kirschner, 2004).
 The assessment may contribute toward the student’s grade in the course (summative) or may be done to facilitate student learning with no marks given (formative).

 Specific types of experiential opportunities have been identified as priority for growth to ensure that our EL activities reflect the unique disciplinary offer of the University and align with our institutional priorities.
 These are:

 Where students have the opportunity to conduct authentic research within a credit course.

 Where the learning takes place outside of the classroom or laboratory and is an opportunity to apply and develop practical skill or conduct discipline related research.